 Furniture industry dips in third quarter

-The Holland-based firm released the results of its October 2018 quarterly MADA/OFI (Office Furniture Industry) Trends Survey, which measures the current business activity of the office, education, health care and hospitality furniture industry and its suppliers.
+The Holland-based consulting firm released the results of its October 2019 quarterly MADA/OFI (Office Furniture Industry) Trends Survey on Nov.
+4. The report, which began in 2004 and is in its 59th edition, measures the current business activity of the office, education, health care and hospitality furniture industry and its suppliers.

-The survey — which will repeat in January — was sent to more than 500 individuals involved with the commercial furniture industry’s manufacturing and supply chain from Africa, Asia, Australia, Europe, North America and South America, with companies ranging from more than $1 billion in sales to less than $500,000 in sales.
+The survey — which will repeat in January — was sent to more than 540 individuals involved with the commercial furniture industry’s manufacturing and supply chain from Africa, Asia, Australia, Europe, North America and South America, with companies ranging from $500,000 to $1 billion-plus in sales.

 In the survey, MADA focuses on 10 key business activities, and respondents rate each area on a scale of 1-10, from lowest to highest.

 The activities include gross shipments, order backlog/incoming orders, employment levels, manufacturing hours (overtime vs. reduced hours), capital investment, tooling expenditures, new product development, raw material costs, employee costs and the respondents’ personal outlook on the industry.

 The survey uses index numbers to quantify how the industry currently is performing.
 An index of 100 means things couldn’t be better, an index of 1 is absolutely the worst and an index of 50 means it is neutral — no change up or down.